MlCHAL-S/MiniTwitter/README.md

 # MiniTwitter

-MiniTwitter is a simple gRPC-based microservice application that simulates basic Twitter-like functionality.
-It allows users to send and retrieve short messages (tweets) via a server-client architecture.
-This project is designed to demonstrate gRPC communication, Python application structure, and integration with testing and deployment tools.
+MiniTwitter is a simple gRPC-based microservice application designed to simulate basic Twitter-like functionality.
+The project implements a server-client architecture where users can send and retrieve short messages (tweets) through defined gRPC methods.
+This project demonstrates practical usage of gRPC in Python, including the server-side logic, client interactions, and test automation.

+---

 ## Features

-- **Send Messages**: Clients can send messages (tweets) to the server.
+- **Send Messages**: Clients can send short text messages (tweets) to the server.
 - **Retrieve Messages**: Clients can fetch the latest messages up to a specified limit.
 - **In-Memory Storage**: Messages are stored in memory for simplicity.
-- **gRPC Communication**: The project uses Protocol Buffers for defining messages and gRPC for server-client communication.
+- **gRPC Communication**: Protocol Buffers are used to define data and service communication.

+---

+## Architecture

+The MiniTwitter project is built with the following components:

+- **Server**:
+  - Implements gRPC services to handle incoming requests from clients.
+  - Stores all messages in a simple in-memory list.
+- **Client**:
+  - Provides a command-line interface (CLI) for users to send and retrieve messages.
+- **Protocol Buffers**:
+  - `minitwitter.proto` defines the gRPC methods and message structures.
+- **Tests**:
+  - Unit tests for client and server functionality ensure the reliability of gRPC methods.

+---

 ## Getting Started

-Follow these instructions to set up, run, and test MiniTwitter on your local machine.

 ### Prerequisites

-- Python 3.9+
+- Python 3.9 or higher
 - `pip` (Python package manager)
-- Terraform (optional, for deployment)
-- gRPC and Protocol Buffers tools
+- gRPC tools (`grpcio` and `grpcio-tools`)

 ### Installation